Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Performance can lag with very large workspaces

-- Some features still feel half-baked (the Chat feature, in particular, has a long way to go)
+- Some features still feel half-baked (the Chat feature especially needs work)

-- Customer support response times have been inconsistent
+- Customer support has been inconsistent at times

-Verdict: ClickUp is the go-to choice for growing agencies watching their software budget.
-The Unlimited plan at $7/user/mo delivers more raw functionality than tools costing three times as much.
-Just budget some time for setup — it won't run itself.
+Verdict: ClickUp is the go-to for growing agencies watching their software budget.
+At $7/user/mo for the Unlimited plan, it delivers more raw functionality than tools costing three times as much.
+Just budget some real time for setup — it won't configure itself.

 4. Asana — Best for Mid-Size Agency Teams

-Asana occupies a sweet spot between simplicity and power.
-It's polished, stable, and trusted by agencies that need reliable task management without needing a PhD in project methodology.
-The platform has improved significantly with its Timeline view, Workload feature, and portfolio management — making it genuinely useful for agencies juggling multiple concurrent client accounts.
+Asana sits in a sweet spot between simplicity and capability.
+It's polished, reliable, and used by agencies needing solid task management without overthinking it.
+The platform has gotten much better with Timeline view, Workload features, and portfolio management — actually useful stuff for agencies juggling multiple client accounts.

 Key Features